Merge Queue Batches

 queue.
 This option determines the number of pull requests that Mergify will

-passes, Mergify merges all the pull requests in the batch and closes the draft
+merges all the pull requests in the batch and closes the batch pull request it

-If a failure occurs, Mergify identifies the problematic pull request(s) automatically and removes them from the queue, allowing the rest of the queue to be processed as usual.
+If a failure occurs, Mergify identifies the problematic pull request(s) automatically and removes them from the queue, allowing the rest of the queue to be processed as usual (see Handling Batch Failures).

 This feature is especially useful for large-scale projects with many pull requests to merge, as it can significantly reduce the time required to merge them all.